danmalone326/dyndns/README.md

     ```
     http://dyndns.domain.com/checkip
     ```
 - (Optional/Recommended) Enabling SSL/TLS for the web service is highly recommended, but beyond the scope of this document.
-The above setup should allow letsencrypt's HTTP domain validation.
+Assuming this site is accessible publicly, the above setup should enable letsencrypt's HTTP-01 domain validation.
-    - My notes from certbot
-        - had to remove the UnDefines at the end of the conf file
-        - had to comment out the ServerAlias line, certbot doesn't understand the IfDefine
-        - actually, in the end, using variables in the config completely broke the certbot compatibility.
-I'll have to try something else for this later.
-        - after certbot completed, commented out the http->https redirect, some clients only do http
+    ```
+    sudo certbot --apache --no-redirect
+    ```

 ## Configuration
 There are 4 steps required to allow DNS updates.